-Cloud has become an accepted, and even necessary, part of government IT strategy.
+Cloud Migration has become an accepted, and even necessary, part of government IT strategy.
 Policies like FedRAMP, and now the recently released FedRAMP High protocol, are helping agencies standardize on security and compliance, and estimates suggest that cloud could save the U.S. government nearly $20 billion.
 Even more, plans for a Cloud Services Portfolio could further support agencies in their move to cloud.

 Today, many existing hardware solutions are approaching their end of life; over the next several years, the rate of cloud migrations will increase dramatically.
 As the volume, variety, and velocity of cloud increases, the time is ripe to re-think agency guidelines for secure and effective cloud migrations.